My Name is Priya i am a game developer having 3 years exprience

 8. Use a Project Management System

 How organized are your employees currently?
 If the answer is not as much as they could be, then perhaps it’s time to implement a project management system.
-To make collection process easier companies have started using accounts receivable management software.
+To make collection process easier companies have started using effective geolocation software.

 Another way is through a project management system.
 Software like this can help you organize and keep an eye on employee workloads.
 You will be able to see what they’re doing, when they’re doing it, and allocate or reallocate tasks where appropriate.
 This is a great way to delegate tasks correctly, and manage your employees without the stress.